 SHOOTER OF THE YEAR:

-C. Semi-Pro and Amateur Classes will be based on a shooter’s four (4) highest Pro/Am scores plus their Classic score.
+C. All amateur Adult and High School classes will be based on four (4) Pro/Am scores plus the Classic.

-E. No “Shooter of the Year” will be awarded in Open C, or Bow Novice.
+E. No “Shooter of the Year” will be awarded in Open C, Men’s Known 40 or Bow Novice.

 Pro Pressure Point ShootDown Procedures: